Projects

 Geothermal in Aarhus

-In collaboration with district heating company Kredsløb, Innargi is bringing geothermal district heating to the the second largest city in Denmark, Aarhus.
-The geothermal heating plant will be the biggest of its kind in the EU once completed in 2030.
+In collaboration with district heating company Kredsløb, Innargi is bringing geothermal district heating to the second largest city in Denmark, Aarhus.
+The first geothermal plant was opened in Skejby on the 31 October 2025 and is currently delivering heat to the homes of Aarhus.
+Once fully completed in 2030 the geothermal heating plant will be the biggest of its kind in the EU.
 The plant will consist of three facilities in three different locations around Aarhus.

 Explore this site to find out more about the progress of the project.